-Telecommuting, also known as “work from home”, is a practical approach to accomplish business objectives.
-This trend relates to strategic management goals specific to human resource development, as well as the satisfaction of employees’ needs based on Abraham Maslow’s Hierarchy of Needs.
+Telecommuting or “work from home” is a practical approach to human resource management to accomplish business objectives.
+Virtual or hybrid work trends relate to strategic management goals specific to human resource development, as well as the satisfaction of employees’ needs based on Abraham Maslow’s Hierarchy of Needs.
 As more companies adopt telecommuting or teleworking, managers face an increasing need for solutions to maximize online technologies to support employee satisfaction, which relates to Maslow’s Hierarchy of Needs.
 This theoretical framework explains some of the factors that influence employees’ motivation to telework, as well as their satisfaction in such work.
-Business organizations can use Maslow’s Hierarchy of Needs as part of optimizing their strategic management for human resources in telecommuting operations.
+Multinational business organizations can use Maslow’s Hierarchy of Needs as part of optimizing their staffing policies and strategic management for human resources in telecommuting operations.
 Managers can use this theory to design approaches to optimize teleworkers’ job satisfaction and performance, despite the strategic issues and human resource management challenges that come with telecommuting.

 In examining the significance of Maslow’s theory in developing human resources, particularly in telecommuting companies, managers need to consider the benefits of telework to employees in terms of the satisfaction of various needs, such as physiological, safety, belonging, esteem, and self-actualization.
 Telecommuting addresses these needs differently compared to non-telework.
-As such, business strategic planning for telecommuting must involve utilizing technologies and virtual processes to support employee development and the satisfaction of workers’ needs according Maslow’s theory.
+Business strategic planning for telecommuting must involve utilizing technologies and virtual processes to support employee development and the satisfaction of workers’ needs according to Maslow’s Hierarchy of Needs.

 Characteristics of Telecommuting

-Information and communication technologies (ICT) are integrated in business processes and internal communications.
-Companies use information and communication technologies to support telework or telecommuting.
-For example, Intel, SAP, Dell, and Amazon have telecommuting policies for various business divisions and processes.
+Information and communication technologies (ICT) are integrated into business processes and internal communications.
+Companies use information and communication technologies to support telework or telecommuting, and to facilitate their organizational culture despite virtual operations.
+For example, in support of their respective work cultures, Intel, IBM, Google, Apple, Microsoft, Amazon, and Facebook have telecommuting and hybrid work policies for various business divisions and processes, and for various occasions or situations, such as pandemics.
 Even government agencies have mobile workers.
 In these organizations, ICTs are a foundation that makes telecommuting possible.
 Various companies can implement and benefit from telecommuting in similar ways.

-Individual employees and groups work remotely from each other.
+In virtual organizations, individual employees and groups work remotely from each other.
 As the term suggests, telecommuting is all about doing one’s job at a distance from the traditional physical workplace.
-For example, in companies with telework arrangements, employees work from their homes or any other place where they are able to effectively complete their job tasks.
-This ability to complete work processes and maintain productive workflows is based on information and communication technologies integrated in organizational resources and processes.
+For example, in companies with telework arrangements, employees work from their homes or any other place where they can effectively complete their job tasks.
+This ability to complete work processes and maintain productive workflows is based on information and communication technologies integrated into organizational resources and processes.
 Thus, the effectiveness of telecommuting depends on the availability of the ICT used in the business organization.

-Work flexibility and autonomy characterize human resources.
+Work flexibility and autonomy characterize human resources in remote work settings.
 When employees work remotely, they experience flexibility in how they do their work in the context of being in a virtual organization.
 Telecommuting frequently comes with flexible work schedules.
-For example, a work-from-home employee could alternate doing her job and childcare chores within a given workday.
-Companies could also implement results-based approaches that require employees to achieve specific output, regardless of the amount of time that employees actually spend working.
-In these examples, telecommuting enables workers to flexibly perform their jobs, while attending to activities that are not readily doable in traditional workplaces in companies’ premises.
+For example, a work-from-home employee can alternate between doing her job and childcare each workday.
+Companies can also implement results-based approaches that require employees to achieve specific output, regardless of the amount of time that they spend working.
+In these examples, telecommuting enables workers to flexibly perform their jobs, while doing other activities that are not readily doable in traditional workplaces in companies’ premises.
 This flexible condition empowers remote workers to achieve autonomy during their workdays.
 For instance, a teleworker has the autonomy to decide on the current workday’s activities, as long as he satisfies the company’s job output requirements.

 Maslow’s Hierarchy of Needs

-Data security is another major influencer of telecommuters’ satisfaction in their remote job situations.
-Companies’ information and communications technologies typically involve data security measures, such as encryption, anti-malware, and firewall implementations.
+Data security is another factor that influences telecommuters’ satisfaction in their remote job situations.
+Companies’ information and communications technologies typically involve data security measures, such as encryption, anti-malware, and firewall implementations, usually following guidelines based on the CIA triad model for information security.
 Given adequate data protection, remote employees feel safe in performing their jobs over the Internet.
 This factor contributes to the satisfaction of safety needs in the context of Maslow’s Hierarchy of Needs.
 Safety needs pertain to security and personal well-being.
-Other factors that satisfy teleworkers’ safety needs are the reduced need to physically commute, which corresponds to lower exposure to pollutants and lower risk of vehicular accidents.
+Other factors that satisfy teleworkers’ safety needs are the reduced need to physically commute, which corresponds to lower exposure to air pollutants and lower risks of vehicular accidents.